MissyMcGee1/portfolio-project/README.md

 # Portfolio Website

-A porfolio I created to display my projects, skills, education, and personality.
+A portfolio I created to display my projects, skills, education, and personality.

 ## Authors